 • Every being, man and animal, is a derivative of the Divine.
 As such, all are gods and goddess.

 • Most pagan religions do not have gurus or messiahs.

 • Doctrine is superseded by one’s own responsibility.

 • Solar and lunar cycles are significant in pagan worship.

 Any form of paganism is false doctrine.
-Paul addressed this perversion of the truth in his letter to the believers in Rome (Romans 1:22-27).
-These people were worldly and materialistic, worshipping created things rather than the Creator.
-They worshipped trees, animals, and rocks, going so far as to abuse their bodies in deviant sexual practices to revel in their passions.
+Paul addressed this perversion of the truth in his letter to the believers in Rome (Romans 1:22–27).
+The people Paul described were worldly and materialistic, worshiping created things rather than the Creator.
+They worshiped trees, animals, and rocks, going so far as to abuse their bodies in deviant sexual practices to revel in their passions.
 Paul then goes on to tell us why they did this and the end result:

 “Furthermore, since they did not think it worthwhile to retain the knowledge of God, he gave them over to a depraved mind, to do what ought not to be done” (Romans 1:28).